scylladb/scylladb/docs/dev/topology-over-raft.md

   - stage: determines which replicas should be used by requests on the coordinator side, and which action should be taken by the state machine executor.

-Currently, the tablet state machine is driven forward by the tablet balancing track of the topology state machine.
+Currently, the tablet state machine is driven forward by the tablet migration track of the topology state machine.

 The "stage" serves two major purposes: